acra5y/n-dilation-computer/README.md

 # n-dilation-computer

-_Simple microservice to compute a unitary N dilation of a given contraction matrix built by a golang beginner.
-It was built on `go version go1.11.1`_
+_Simple microservice to compute a unitary N dilation of a given contraction matrix written by a golang beginner_

 This project is licensed under the terms of the MIT license.